DevSilv/ARCHIVED-varts-bootstrap/README.md

-# silvuss-thoughts
+# varts

-This project contains a website with my (silvuss's) thoughts.
+This project contains a website with my various thoughts.
 I treat it as my blog.
 You can find here, for example, thoughts on technical writing, and philosophic thoughts.

 ## Table of contents